rlaffers/xstate-ninja/README.md

 - ~~display parent-children hierarchy in the dropdown~~
 - ~~track invoked actors~~
 - ~~add event panel for event frames with event info~~
+- inspect the `devTools` option in useInterpret and useMachine hooks to include/exclude machine from tracking
 - display assign actions (they are not reported by the xstate interpreter)
 - add more info on the ActorDetail bar: time started, time finished, time unsubscribed, children
 - ~~add React integration~~